Will counselling take away all my problems?

 13) Is it the right time (emotionally) for me to start counselling?

-We would have already agreed how much you will pay for each counselling session during the Initial Phone Call.
+We would have already agreed how much you will pay for each counselling session during the Initial Consultation.
 People generally pay by BACS and some people pay by cash.
-In future, my intention is to have a mobile payment terminal to allow people to also pay by card or using their mobile phone.
 There is an expectation that you pay for your counselling on the day of your session.
-In some circumstances, people pay at different intervals, but this will need to be agreed during the Initial Phone Call.
+In some circumstances, people pay at different intervals, but this will need to be agreed.

 What happens if I don’t pay for my sessions?

-In the event that your financial circumstances change and you are not able to pay for your sessions, please let me know at before the next session.
-If you let me know then we can discuss how we might be able to manage this situation, but I do explain this further during the Initial Phone Call.
+In the event that your financial circumstances change and you are not able to pay for your sessions, please let me know before the next session.
+If you let me know, we can then discuss how we might be able to manage this situation.

-There is an expectation that you pay for your counselling on the day of your session.
-If you stop paying me and do not let me know, then your counselling will be paused or brought to an end.
+However, there is an expectation that you pay for your counselling on the day of your session.
+If you stop paying me and do not let me know, then your counselling will be brought to an end.

 What happens if I stop attending my sessions?

-Due to the high demand for counselling, if you stop attending your sessions and do not let me know then your sessions will be put on hold or brought to an end.
-During the course of your counselling, if you do not attend two sessions, then your counselling will be brought to an end.
+Due to the high demand for counselling, if you stop attending your sessions and do not let me know, then your sessions will be brought to an end.

 What happens if I want to stop attending my sessions and want to continue counselling later?

 Although I am not able to keep someone’s sessions open if they do not attend, I am happy to agree to pause counselling and then start at some point in the future.
 It is not uncommon for some people to take a therapeutic break and return to counselling later, and this can be agreed at a planned ending session.
-Once you are ready to resume counselling, we can re-contract and discuss the available session times and the best option for you.
+Once you are ready to resume counselling, we can re-contract and discuss the available session times.